Astra Asset Management v The Co-op Bank 2019 EWHC 897, BLM June 2019. Commercial Court

 The Co-op Bank was given summary judgment to strike out a major element of the claim against it on the basis that whatever had been said in their negotiations and whatever had occurred, the parties had both expressly agreed that their relationship was “subject to contract”, which negated contractual intention.

 - Sometimes the conduct of parties who had used the “subject to contract” device might nevertheless be consistent only with the formation of a binding contract between the parties.
 However, in this case the Judge found that the facts were only consistent with “the existence of an agreement in principle with a view to an envisaged contract”, in other words an agreement to agree.

 - It was also important that the actions of the parties were different to the obligations which they would have had under the intended contract.

 - “Subject to Contract” is a is a powerful legal tool, which should be used with care.
-In the Midas case, if Anchor had used this expression, they would have ended up with liability for a far larger amount than the actual contract price.
+It doesn’t always guarantee that no contract will be formed.
+NW, in the Midas case, if Anchor had used this expression, they would have ended up with liability for a far larger amount than the actual contract price.